naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician become a race car driver?
-He wanted to troubleshoot the fast lane!
+Why did the physics professor break up with the biology professor?
+There was no chemistry.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)